 Dice the beets into small cubes, place them in a large stockpot with just enough water to cover the cubes.
 Bring them to a boil and continue boiling for about an hour.
 Carefully strain the beet pulp from the liquid, reserving the liquid (as this contains your sugar!).

-Failure to remove ALL of the pulp will result is product that stores poorly.
+Failure to remove ALL of the pulp will result is a product that stores poorly.

 Once it has reached that volume, remove it from the heat, cool.
 Scrape out the crystals.
 Boil the juice again until the liquid is gone.
 Cool, remove the crystals.
 The end product will be a dark brown sugar with a slight flavor similar to molasses.
 If you purchase raw sugar or sucanot you will likely enjoy the flavor of your homemade sugar.